Teacher Contact Information: firstname.lastname@example.org

 Classroom Management: I use a program called Class Dojo in the classroom.
 This is an app that can be downloaded on your phone or you can access it on your computer.
 I sent home informational sheets on how to access this last Friday, if you need another copy please let me know.
 Students can earn positive and negative Dojo points depending on their behavior.
 I will also use Class Dojo as my primary means of communication with parents.
 I will use it to send reminders and also to send individual notes to parents.
 Sometimes I will post pictures and video from our classroom to share what we are doing.
 The students were informed of our classroom code of conduct on the first day of school.
 We discussed what we wanted our classroom to look like and sound like throughout the school year.
 Each student will be held responsible for his/her choices, positive Dojo points will result in rewards, negative points will have consequences.
 Please check our Class Dojo and discuss with your child daily.

-Communication Folder: The RED Communication Folder will be sent home nightly.
+Communication Folder: The Communication Folder will be sent home nightly.
 If homework requires a handout you can find it in this folder.
-During the first nine weeks our homework will mainly be reading.
+Students will read an AR book nightly and have a math and reading sheet that will come home on Friday.
+The math and reading sheets are due the following Friday.
 Please return all homework in this folder to help keep your child organized.
 On Friday this folder will contain work completed in class, newsletters from us, or school-wide flyers.
 I only send home class papers and information on Friday, it will be used the rest of the week as a homework folder.
 On Friday please sign the log in the back of the folder to let me know you have looked through your child’s work and information for the week.
 In addition your child will bring home their Friday journal every Friday.
 They will have a summary of their week inside, please read this and write a reply to your child.
 This is a great way for your child to practice their writing skills and will be a wonderful way to have a memory of what they did during their second grade year.

 Book Orders: To help families increase their home libraries; I will send a flyer periodically that contains descriptions of discounted books.
 I hope that you will take advantage of these great prices and provide your child with a selection of books, if you are able to do so.
 By purchasing through the flyer, you will also help the classroom receive books for your child to read at school.
 For each dollar you spend, our classroom receives one bonus point toward FREE books!
 This is such a great asset to our classroom and benefit for your child.
 There are two ways you can purchase books.
 You can fill out the order and send it in with a check to Scholastic Book Clubs or you can order online.
 If you order online please go to Scholastic.com, click book clubs and enter our classroom code – GKM2C.
 All books will still be sent to school and I will send these home with your student.